 Recommended age: 5–10

 Co-authored by NBA great Kareem Abdul-Jabbar, learn about 16 inventors who not only broke the color barrier, they created some of the most widely used and extraordinary things in the world.
 From refrigerated trucks to the ice cream scoop to open-heart surgery, join Kareem and his team as you explore history you use every day.
 Co-authored by Raymond Obstfeld and illustrated by Ben Boos and A.G.
 Ford.
+Find it now.

 Recommended age: 8–12